 Mr. Keats acknowledges that reform takes time.
 “Science didn’t really begin until the Copernican revolution,” he says.
 “After millennia of egocentric navel-gazing, astronomers learned from Copernicus that there’s nothing special about us.
 We’re on an average planet in a typical galaxy, and that’s to our advantage because it lets us assume that whatever we observe here, like the speed of light or the forces within atoms, will be the same everywhere.”
 In other words, scientists can make generalizations about the entire cosmos without ever leaving home, because everything about our home is perfectly mediocre.

-House of Hammer magazine underwent many incarnations (you can read about its full history on Monster Magazine’s website), but the UK studio-centric zine was a hit in the late ’70s — promoting Hammer horror film favorites adapted into comic book storylines.
-Popular writers like John Brosnan, Dennis Gifford, Ramsey Campbell, and Alan Frank were paired with the artistry of talents like Brian Lewis, Brian Bolland, and John Bolton to illustrate the fiends of Hammer horror, under the guidance of Marvel UK editor and Monster Mag/Starburst leader Dez Skinn.
+House of Hammer magazine underwent many changes (you can read about its full history on Monster Magazine’s website), but the UK studio-centric zine was a hit in the late ’70s — promoting Hammer horror film favorites adapted into comic book storylines.
+Popular writers like Dennis Gifford, John Brosnan, Ramsey Campbell, and Alan Frank were paired with artists such as Brian Lewis, Brian Bolland, and John Bolton to illustrate the fiends of Hammer under the leadership of Marvel UK head and Monster Mag/Starburst‘s Dez Skinn.

 Tommy Hartung’s stop-motion actionist video flux in low-fi unreality.
 Queens basement art.